- EH&S Training & Services

 - To request waste pickup, use the hazardous waste web form.

-- YOU are responsible for proper containers, labels, and transport boxes.
+- YOU are responsible for proper containers and labels.

 - Do NOT package waste in boxes.